kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I can nearly see the hatred towards me dripping off teachers and staff, and some students too.
 - Teachers and staff are furious with me for showing up this evening after [their second failed crucifixion](1-12.md#the-piano-concert) which must have taken enormous resources and efforts to organize.
 - Adriana, the Romanian girl, Domingo's student, has been told something about me and she is confused about it.
-- It's as if someone wants me to know she's a bonafide target.
+- It's as if someone wants me to know she's a porn-gang target.
 - I'm *extremely* concerned about the safety of Adriana, and have been since at least 12th June 2023.
 She's beautiful and looks older than 14.
 - As with all the other children these people have control over, literally no-one cares about their safety and wellbeing.
 It's horrifying.
 - In class, my security cam alarm goes off on my phone again, [just like the night before at the concert](1-12.md#the-piano-concert).